codemeister12/Networking_notes/README.md

   <h2> MX record. </h2>
   >> Maps to the email server taht is specified for a specific domain.
 It is the record that determines how email travels from sender to recipient.

+# Dynamic DNS.

+<h2> Dynamic Dns (DDNS). </h2>
+  >> Permits lightweight and immediate updates to a local DNS database.
+Thisi very useful when the FQDN/hostname remains the same, but the IP addresses is able to change on a regular basis.
+     <li> It is implemented as an additional service to DNS. </li>

+<h2> DDNS updating. </h2>
+  >> A method of updating traditional name servers without the intervention of an admin (no manual editing or inputting of the configuration files is required)
+     <li> A DDNS provider supplies software that will monitor the IP address of a referenced system.
+Once the IP address changes, the software sends an update to the proper DNS server. </li>
+     <li> DDNS is useful when access is needded to a domain whose IP addresses is being supplied dynamically by an Internet Service Provider (ISP)

+  # Introducing network address translation

+  <h3> Network address translation (NAT) solves the problem of how to route non-routable IP addresses. </h3>

+  As partial effort to conserve the IPv4 address space, the private IPv4 addressing spaces were developed.
+These address space were removed from the public IPv4 address space and made non-routable accross public IPv4 networks.

+  Being non-routable prevents the private IPv4 addresses from communicating with remote public networks.
+NAT very simply solves this problem.
+A router with NAT enabled will translate a private IP address into a routable publis IP address.
+When the response returns to the router, it passes the response back to the device that requested it.

+# How network address translation works.
+  <h2> The two categories of NAT. </h2>
+     <i> Static NAT (SNAT): </i> each private IP address is assigned to a specific routable public IP address.
+This relationship is kept and maintained by the NAT enabled router.
+   <li> When a device needs access outside of the local network, the router translates the local IP address to the assigned public IP address.
+When the response comes back, the router will translate the public IP address back into the local one </li>
+   <li> SNAT is not flexible and leads to scalability issues.
+An individual routable IP address must be kept for every device that requires to access outside of the local network </li>
+   <i> Dynamic NAT (DNAT): </i> the NAT enabled router dynamically assigns a routable IP address to devices from a pool of available public IP addresses.
+    <li> When a device need access outside of the local network, the router performs the NAT function, only the public IP address comes from a re-useable pool of public IP addresses.
+    <li> As initially designed, DNAT was more flexible than SNAT, but still led to some scalability issues.
+As more network traffic requires access to remote networks, the pool of available public IP addresses needs to increases or outside access cannot be achieved </li>

+ <h2> Port address translation (PAT). </h2>
+    >> Pat is a type of DNAT that was developed to increase the scalability of NAT.
+       <li> When a local network device requires access to a public network, the NAT enabled router dynamically assigns the public IP address to the device with the addition of dynamically assigning a port number to the end of the public IP address </li>
+       <li> The router tracks the IP addresses and port numbers to ensure that network traffic is routed to and from the proper devices.
+       <li> PAT still requires a pool of public IP addresses, but the pool may only contain one address or it may contain several for a large private network. </li>
+       <li> This is the preferred method of implenting NAT for two reasons, less public IP addresses are required and it is also easier for admins to maintain. </li>
+       <h2> The Nat terminology. </h2>
+           <i> Inside local address: </i> a private IP address on the local network
+           <li> The private IP address: assigned to a specific deivce.
+           <i> Inside global address: </i> a public IP address referencing an inside device.
+           <li> The public IP address assigned to the inside device by the NAT enable router to allow access outside of the network. </li>